FREE DOWNLOAD: A Patient's Guide To Healing With Ketamine

 • The National Center for PTSD has also reported on other complementary therapies for PTSD, like relaxation, meditation, and acupuncture.
 Before starting therapy, it’s critical to ask about risks and benefits for each and choose one you’re comfortable with.

 PTSD is a serious mental health condition affecting thousands of people in the U.S., and many more worldwide.
-If you experience symptoms, get help by talking to your doctor or seek a mental healthcare professional, research the benefits of ketamine as a therapy, or contact Advanced Wellness and Pain today to schedule a complimentary consultation.
+If you experience symptoms, get help by talking to your doctor or seek a mental healthcare professional, research the benefits of ketamine as a therapy, or contact Scottsdale Ketamine Therapy Clinic today to schedule a complimentary consultation.